 The Council is currently maintaining an under-borrowed position subject to a minimum investment balance of £10m.
 This means that the capital borrowing need, (the Capital Financing Requirement), has not been fully funded with loan debt, as cash supporting the Authority's reserves, balances and cash flow has been used as a temporary measure.
 This strategy is prudent as medium and longer dated borrowing rates are expected to fall from their current levels once prevailing inflation concerns are addressed by tighter near-term monetary policy.
-That is, gilt yields and PWLB rates fall back over the next 3 years, as inflation continues to fall through the remainder of 2023 and into 2024.
+That is, gilt yields and PWLB rates fall back over the next 3 years, as inflation returns to target levels in 2025.

-Against this background and the risks within the economic forecast, caution will be adopted with the 2024/25 treasury operations.
+Against this background and the risks within the economic forecast, caution will be adopted with the 2025/26 treasury operations.
 The S151 Officer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances:

-- if it was felt that there was a significant risk of a sharp FALL in borrowing rates, then borrowing will be postponed. - if it was felt that there was a significant risk of a much sharper RISE in borrowing rates than that currently forecast, fixed rate funding may be drawn whilst interest rates are lower than they are projected to be in the next few years.
+- if it was felt that there was a significant likelihood of a sharp FALL in borrowing rates, then borrowing will be postponed. - if it was felt that there was a significant risk of a sharp RISE in borrowing rates, fixed rate funding may be drawn whilst interest rates are lower than they are projected to be in future years.